10: Altruism

 Do you know someone who always seems to be ready, willing, and able to help?
 Do you know someone who never helps out?
 It seems there are personality and individual differences in the helpfulness of others.
 To answer the question of who chooses to help, researchers have examined 1) the role that sex and gender play in helping, 2) what personality traits are associated with helping, and 3) the characteristics of the “prosocial personality.”

-A group of men and women stand together in a muddy field with shovels and wheelbarrows as they participate in an outdoor volunteer project.
+A group of men and women with shovels and wheelbarrows as they participate in an outdoor volunteer project.

-Sometimes there are situations that override the gender divide between the helpfulness of men and women and they offer help in equal numbers – for example, volunteering.
-[Image: Daniel Thornton, https://goo.gl/Rn7yL0, CC BY 2.0, https://goo.gl/BRvSA7]
+Some situations override the gender divide between the helpfulness of men and women, for example, volunteering.

 Two factors help to explain sex and gender differences in helping.
-The first is related to the cost–benefit analysis process discussed previously.
-Physical differences between men and women may come into play (e.g., Wood & Eagly, 2002); the fact that men tend to have greater upper body strength than women makes the cost of intervening in some situations less for a man.
+The first concerns the cost–benefit analysis process discussed previously.
+Physical differences between men and women may come into play (e.g., Wood & Eagly, 2002); the fact that men tend to have greater upper-body strength than women makes the cost of intervening in some situations less for a man.
 Confronting a thief is a risky proposition, and some strength may be needed in case the perpetrator decides to fight.
 A bigger, stronger bystander is less likely to be injured and more likely to be successful.

 The second explanation is simple socialization.
-Men and women have traditionally been raised to play different social roles that prepare them to respond differently to the needs of others, and people tend to help in ways that are most consistent with their gender roles.
+Men and women have traditionally been raised to play different social roles that prepare them to respond differently to others’ needs, and people tend to help in ways that are most consistent with their gender roles.
 Female gender roles encourage women to be compassionate, caring, and nurturing; male gender roles encourage men to take physical risks, to be heroic and chivalrous, and to be protective of those less powerful.
-As a consequence of social training and the gender roles that people have assumed, men may be more likely to jump onto subway tracks to save a fallen passenger, but women are more likely to give comfort to a friend with personal problems (Diekman & Eagly, 2000; Eagly & Crowley, 1986).
+As a consequence of socialization and the gender roles people have assumed, men may be more likely to jump onto subway tracks to save a fallen passenger, whereas women are more likely to offer comfort to a friend with personal problems (Diekman & Eagly, 2000; Eagly & Crowley, 1986).
 There may be some specialization in the types of help given by the two sexes, but it is nice to know that there is someone out there—man or woman—who is able to give you the help that you need, regardless of what kind of help it might be.

 A trait for being helpful: Agreeableness

 Graziano and his colleagues (e.g., Graziano & Tobin, 2009; Graziano, Habishi, Sheese, & Tobin, 2007) have explored how agreeableness—one of the Big Five personality dimensions (e.g., Costa & McCrae, 1988)—plays an important role in prosocial behavior.
-Agreeableness is a core trait that includes such dispositional characteristics as being sympathetic, generous, forgiving, and helpful, and behavioral tendencies toward harmonious social relations and likeability.
+Agreeableness is a core trait that includes dispositional characteristics such as sympathy, generosity, forgiveness, and helpfulness, as well as behavioral tendencies toward harmonious social relations and likeability.
 At the conceptual level, a positive relationship between agreeableness and helping may be expected, and research by Graziano et al. (2007) has found that those higher on the agreeableness dimension are, in fact, more likely than those low on agreeableness to help siblings, friends, strangers, or members of some other group.
 Agreeable people seem to expect that others will be similarly cooperative and generous in interpersonal relations, and they, therefore, act in helpful ways that are likely to elicit positive social interactions.

 Searching for the prosocial personality